 Vitamin C is also important for strengthening the tiny blood vessels in the inner ear that supply oxygen and nutrients to ear cells.
 Specifically, research has noted vitamin C’s role in maintaining the strength and flexibility of blood vessels, optimising blood flow to the ears.

 Lastly, vitamin C’s immune-boosting properties are worth mentioning.
-We rely on vitamin C to produce white blood cells, which the body uses to fight infections – including in the ears.
+We rely on vitamin C to produce white blood cells, which the body uses to fight infections, including in the ears.

-As a result, studies have linked good vitamin C intake with better hearing in older adults.
+As a result, studies have linked healthy vitamin C intake with better hearing in older adults.
 Another study found that when people with age-related hearing loss took daily vitamin C supplements, their hearing sensitivity improved.
 There’s also evidence that getting enough vitamin C may help to prevent noise-induced hearing loss.

 That said, other research has linked high vitamin C intake with a greater risk of hearing loss.
 So, it’s important not to overdo it.